Amy Macdonald: 2006–2007: Breakthrough

-2007–2009: This Is the Life
+2007–2011: This Is the Life and A Curious Thing

 In 2007 Macdonald released her debut album, titled This Is the Life.
 The album sold three million copies, and reached No. 1 in the UK, the Netherlands, Switzerland and Denmark.
 This Is the Life reached No. 92 on the US Billboard 200.
 The single, "This Is the Life" reached No. 25 on the US Billboard Triple-A radio airplay charts.
 The first single from the album, "Poison Prince", was only a limited release.
 The second single, "Mr. Rock and Roll", became Macdonald's first top 40 song, charting at No. 12 in the United Kingdom.
 However the third single, "LA", missed the top 40 at No. 48.

-The fourth and most successful single, "This Is the Life", charted at No. 28 in the UK, and was No. 1 in five other European countries.
+The fourth and most successful single, "This Is the Life", charted at No. 28 in the UK, and was No. 1 in five other European countries ― Austria, Belgium, Czech Republic and the Netherlands.
+In her native Scotland, it achieved considerable success, peaking at number seventeen.
 The single was awarded Platinum in Germany and Belgium and Gold in Spain and Switzerland.
 It was also the theme song of True Law (Prawo Agaty), a Polish legal drama TV series.
 The fifth single, "Run", gave Macdonald her second lowest chart position in the UK at No. 75.
 However, "Run" charted at No. 36 in Germany.
 The sixth and final single was the re-release of "Poison Prince"; it charted at No. 148 in the UK, Macdonald's lowest chart position.
 The album's track "Youth of Today" was chosen as the first single featured on Bebo/iTunes' "Free Single of the Week" program.

 She appeared as a musical performing guest on British and foreign shows including The Album Chart Show, Loose Women, Friday Night Project, Taratata (France), and This Morning.
 She won the best newcomer award at the Silver Clef Awards.
 She has appeared on several US talk shows such as The Late Late Show with Craig Ferguson (2008), where she performed "Mr. Rock and Roll" and also The Ellen DeGeneres Show (2008) where she performed her hit single, "This Is the Life".